 We face serious challenges as we struggle to re-prioritize public education.
 The teacher-led movement for change, insisting we change course, inspired most of us—parents, business leaders, and other educational advocates.

 It won’t be easy but we must continue working toward a repaired school system.
 Just like a marathon race, I will reach the finish line for my students and colleagues.

-I AM A WIFE AND A MOTHER.
+I AM A MOTHER.